 The problem considered deals with the scheduling of encounters with teachers and classes over a weekly period.
 The schedule is made up of d days of the week with h daily periods, defining the set P, with $p = d \times h$ distinct periods.
-There is a set T with t teachers, which teach to a set C of c classes and which are disjoint sets of students with the same curriculum.
-The allocation of teachers to classes is previously fixed and the workload is given in a matrix of requirements $R{t\times c}$, where r{ij} indicates the number of lessons that teacher i shall teach for class j.
+There is a set T with t teachers which teach to a set C of t classes, which are disjoint sets of students with the same curriculum.
+The allocation of teachers to classes is previously fixed and the workload is informed in a matrix of requirements $R{t\times c}$, where r{ij} indicates the number of lessons that teacher i shall teach for class j.
 Classes are available at any period, and must have their time schedules, of length p, completely filled out, while each teacher i indicates his/her set of available periods A_i .
-Teachers may also request a number of double lessons per class.
-These lessons must be allocated in two consecutive periods on the same day.
+Also, teachers may request a number of double lessons per class.
+These lessons are lessons which must be allocated in two consecutive periods on the same day.
 This way a solution to the CTTP problem must satisfy the following constraints:

-- 1. No class or teacher can be allocated for two lessons in the same period; - 2.
-Teachers can only be allocated respecting their availabilities; - 3.
-Each teacher must fulfill his/her weekly number of lessons; - 4.
-For pedagogical reasons, no class can have more than two lesson periods with the same teacher per day.
+- 1. no class or teacher can be allocated for two lessons in the same period; - 2. teachers can only be allocated respecting their availabilities; - 3. each teacher must fulfill his/her weekly number of lessons; - 4. for pedagogical reasons no class can have more than two lesson periods with the same teacher per day.

-There are also the following desirable features that a timetable should present:
+Also, there are the following desirable features that a timetable should present:

-- 1. The time schedule for each teacher should encompass the least possible number of days; - 2.
-Double lessons requests must be satisfied whenever possible; - 3.
-"Gaps" in the time schedule of teachers should be avoided, that is, periods of no activity between two lesson periods.
+- 1. the time schedule for each teacher should encompass the least possible number of days; - 2. double lessons requests must be satisfied whenever possible; - 3. "gaps" in the time schedule of teachers should be avoided, that is: periods of no activity between two lesson periods.